Tutorial: Improve your regulatory compliance

 Configure frequent exports of your compliance status data

-If you want to track your compliance status with other monitoring tools in your environment, Security Center includes an export mechanism to make this straightforward.
+If you want to track your compliance status with other monitoring tools in your environment, Defender for Cloud includes an export mechanism to make this straightforward.
 Configure continuous export to send select data to an Azure Event Hub or a Log Analytics workspace.
-Learn more in continuously export Security Center data.
+Learn more in continuously export Defender for Cloud data.

 Use continuous export data to an Azure Event Hub or a Log Analytics workspace: